devcompute/Ansible/README.md

 Welcome to my Ansible Projects repository!

-This repository is a group of various Ansible projects that demonstrate my skills with the Ansible automation tool.
+This repository is a group of Ansible projects that demonstrate my skills with the automation tool.
 Each project focuses on different aspects of infrastructure management, configuration, and deployment.